 Overall Project Purpose.

-The purpose of the Project is to construct a 450,000 square foot office campus.
-The Project proposed to construct three office buildings comprised of a 180,000 square-foot, six story building, a 120,000 square-foot four story building, a 150,000 square-foot, five story building, an amenity building that would include a 3,850 square-foot café, and a 180,000 square-foot seven story parking garage with one level below grade and surface parking.
+The purpose of the Project is to construct a 420,000 square foot office campus.
+The Project proposed to construct three office buildings comprised of two 150,000 square-foot buildings, one 120,000 square-foot building, an amenity building that would include a 3,850 square-foot café, and a 327,890 square-foot six story parking garage with one half level below grade and surface parking.
 Each office building will also have subterranean parking spaces.
 The amenity building will include a private café that is linked to walking paths, outdoor seating, and various meeting areas.
 Site improvements include driveways, walkways, and landscaping.
 The Project footprint encompasses 9.76 acres on a 11.10-acre Project site.
 Attachment A of this Order provides the location of the Project site.

 Project Impacts.